 Over the last 16 years, I have witnessed various business professionals transition to teaching and find it was their best decision.

-When applying for a job in a completely different field than what you are trained in, it is of the utmost importance that you can analyze your transferable skills and detect the ones that would make you a good teacher or instructor.
+When applying for a job in a completely different field than what you are trained in, it is of the utmost importance that you analyze your transferable skills and detect the ones that would make you a good teacher or instructor.

 How to Identify Transferable Teaching Skills